 Jeanne really put her creative hat on when she was asked to create a home office for a medical doctor in Delray Beach, FL.
 Her design emphasized contemporary themes that were light and ocean-inspired with lines that flowed smooth and graceful.
 The fully functional home office included:

-- Lights placed on floating shelves to accent all accessories
+Lights placed on floating shelves to accent all accessories of the home office

 Other Notable Closet Factory Designers